Q: After your Nurburgring crash, when did you realise that your leg was broken and what went through your mind?

 A: When I put all the options on paper and I could look at the positives and negatives from each one, it was clear that the best was Honda in World Superbikes.
 Honda Motor Europe have been very good to me throughout my career and their belief in me was clear.
 I really feel like I am wanted at Honda.
 I know our weaknesses well and that is a positive, because we can work on those now for 2014.

-Thanks to Pata Honda for the pics and info…Enjoy more Fast Bikes reading in the four-weekly magazine.
+Thanks to Pata Honda for the pics and info…Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.